 Physical vs digital: If there was any doubt, our survey pretty clearly shows that, on average, digital products are seeing more stability and even more improvements in their ROAS, while physical products are mostly seeing a decrease in performance.

 OK, there’s one more thing in this section of our report.
-Would you like to which physical products categories actually saw some increased ROAS?
+Would you like to know which physical products categories actually saw some increased ROAS?
 Here’s the breakdown of the most common categories.
 The more green, the better.

 These two are the main ad platforms worldwide and it was no different for our audience.
 Unfortunately, with the number of survey answers we could only realistically look at how stable advertising costs were in this period.
 There’s also the caveat that Facebook Ads uses a CPM-only model.
 Here’s how traffic costs changed on Facebook (first image, the one on the left) and Google (second image, the one on the right).